rebelwarrior/rukh5/app/views/static_pages/_using.en.md

 # Using

-Developing is done on Mac, below are instructions:
+Development is done on Mac, below are instructions:

 ### Requirements: